 What Age Do Most Babies Start Crawling?

 Most babies start crawling between 6 to 10 months.
-However, every child develops at their own pace, so don’t worry if your little one takes a bit longer.
-Just keep encouraging their movement!
+Every child develops at their own pace, so don’t worry if your little one takes a bit longer.
+Keep encouraging their movement.

 Can Crawling Help With a Baby’s Social Skills?